Documentation: Best Practices

 Be aware of the related items when you update an item.
 Make sure any related items that need to be changed are edited as well.

 When creating a how-to article, you may want to include screenshots.
-You must mask any personally identifiable information including customer names, end user names, email addresses and phone numbers.
+You must mask any personally identifiable information whether the documentation is internal or customer-facing.
+PII includes customer names, end user names, email addresses and phone numbers.
 Here is an example:

 Please read the following for more information on documentation practices: